bridgecrewio/checkov/README.md

 `checkov` does not save, publish or share with anyone any identifiable customer information.
 No identifiable customer information is used to query Bridgecrew's publicly accessible guides.
 `checkov` uses Bridgecrew's API to enrich the results with links to remediation guides.
-To skip this API call use the flag `--no-guide`.
+To skip this API call use the flag `--skip-download`.

 ## Support